Superradiant Thomson scattering from graphite in the extreme ultraviolet: Results and discussion

-The scattering cross section is due to the coupling of electrons and the radiation field.
-Both electronic and nuclear vibrational states contribute to the photon scattering and, within the Born-Oppenheimer approximation, the final energy-integrated cross section is the sum of electronic $d \sigma / d \Omega \vert_{e}$ and phononic $d \sigma / d \Omega \vert_{ph}$ contributions.
-Describing the scattering amplitude at the $e^2$ order, the cross section can generally be factorized into two terms: a structure factor, containing the interaction and the static structure, and a correlation function describing the electron and phonon dynamics \cite{heitler,xray-theory} (see the Supplemental Material, SM, for details).
+To derive useful information from the experiment we need a model of the Thomson cross section in the present conditions.
+As it is well known, Thomson scattering originates from the coupling between electrons and the radiation field, with both electronic states and nuclear vibrations contributing.
+Thus, the final energy-integrated cross section is the sum of the {\it electronic} $d \sigma / d \Omega \vert_{e}$ and the {\it phononic} $d \sigma / d \Omega \vert_{ph}$ contributions.
+At the first perturbative order, the cross section is factorized into two terms: a structure factor, containing $\alpha^2$ and the effect of the system structure, and the sum of the correlation functions describing the electron and phonon dynamics \cite{heitler,xray-theory}.